-When creating and editing form fields, GatedContent.com provides you with a powerful rule engine to tailor behaviour and functionality.
+When creating and editing form fields, Formulayt provides you with a powerful rule engine to tailor behaviour and functionality.
+Remember to give your rule a name which describes its function to help you out if you need to find or edit it later.

 Triggers